page_title_detailed

 Treatments for HR-positive metastatic breast cancer may include:

-Surgery is rarely done for metastatic breast cancer, but there are several reasons your doctor may recommend it.
-If other treatments keep the cancer from growing for some time, for example, your doctor might remove the primary, or original, tumor and in rare cases a metastatic legion from the lung or liver.
-Or, if you have pain or bleeding, your surgeon might remove the original tumor to help ease your symptoms.
+Surgery is rarely done for metastatic breast cancer; there are several reasons your doctor may recommend it.
+For example, if other treatments keep the cancer from growing for some time, your doctor might recommend removing the primary, or original, breast tumor, and in rare cases, a metastatic lesion from the lung or liver.
+Another example is if you have pain or bleeding, your surgeon might remove the original breast tumor to help ease your symptoms.

-• SERMs, or selective estrogen receptor modulators, work against estrogen receptor–positive metastatic breast cancers in pre- and postmenopausal women.
+SERMs, or selective estrogen receptor modulators, work against estrogen receptor–positive metastatic breast cancers in pre- and postmenopausal women and in men.
 The most commonly used SERM is tamoxifen.
 Toremifene (Fareston), which is closely related to tamoxifen, is used in postmenopausal women with hormone-sensitive metastatic breast cancer or with an unknown receptor status.
 Studies show it works as well as tamoxifen and has similar side effects.
+These medicines are taken as a daily pill.

-• Aromatase inhibitors may be given as the first treatment for metastatic breast cancer in postmenopausal women, or after tamoxifen or other hormonal treatments stop working.
-These medicines are often given with CDK 4/6 inhibitors.
-The names of these medicines are:
+Aromatase inhibitors may be given as a first treatment for metastatic breast cancer in postmenopausal women, or after tamoxifen or other hormonal treatments stop working.
+The names of these medicines, which you take as a daily pill, are:

 Aromatase inhibitors increase the risk for bone thinning and osteoporosis, which can lead to bone breaks.
 Your doctor will monitor you and may recommend bone-strengthening medicine, if needed.

 SERDs, or selective estrogen receptor downregulators, stop activity of estrogen on cancer cells, keeping them from growing.
+They can also break down or weaken estrogen receptors, making them inactive.
+SERDs are also known as estrogen receptor antagonists (ERAs).
 They are approved only for use in metastatic disease.
 They are used when the cancer no longer responds to other hormonal therapies.
-One common SERD is:
+The SERDS are:

 • Fulvestrant (Faslodex).
 Fulvestrant is injected into a muscle every 4 weeks.
 Hot flashes, mild nausea, and fatigue are the major side effects.